-Master's Program Guidelines
+Master's Program Handbook

 The Department of History is a community of scholars and students committed to the values and ethics of rigorous education in the humanities and humanistic social sciences.
 The Department is dedicated to research, teaching, and public outreach regarding humanity’s vast and diverse past.
 The Department’s interests span the globe and cover every epoch of human history.
 Its faculty members are equally acclaimed for their path breaking research, writing, and dedication to teaching and advising.